Skip to main content

 Technical Simulations

-Six browser-based interactive simulations implementing the patent architectures and research frameworks (HMAA, CARA, SATA, FLAME, MAIVA, ADARA).
+Thirteen browser-based interactive simulations implementing the governance architectures.
+Evaluation Protocol ↗ and research frameworks (HMAA, CARA, SATA, FLAME, MAIVA, ADARA, ERAM, HMAA-UAV, Rover Testbed, BLADE-EDGE, BLADE-AV, BLADE-MARITIME, and BLADE-INFRA).
 All run client-side with real-time computation and verifiable outputs.

 View Simulations ↗